For Employees & Individuals — Your Path Back to Work

 Step 6 — Return-to-Duty Drug/Alcohol Test

 Before you can resume safety-sensitive duties, you must pass a directly observed return-to-duty drug and/or alcohol test.
 This test is arranged by your employer.
+If you have been terminated from your previous employer, I can provide you with an approved C/TPA Service Provider who can handle your RTD!

 • The test must be directly observed — a collector will watch the specimen collection.